 The biopharmaceutical industry is characterized by intense competition and rapid innovation.
 Our potential competitors include large pharmaceutical and biotechnology companies, specialty pharmaceutical companies and generic drug companies.
 Many of our potential competitors have substantially greater financial, technical and human resources than we do, as well as greater experience in the discovery and development of product candidates, obtaining FDA and other regulatory approvals of products and the commercialization of those products.
 Accordingly, our potential competitors may be more successful than us in obtaining FDA approval for drugs and achieving widespread market acceptance.
-Our potential competitors' drugs may be more effective, or more effectively marketed and sold, than any product candidate we may commercialization.
+Our potential competitors' drugs may be more effective, or more effectively marketed and sold, than any product candidate we may commercialize and may render our product candidates obsolete or non-competitive before we can recover the expenses of their development and commercialization.
 We anticipate that we will face intense and increasing competition as new drugs enter the market and advanced technologies become available.
 Finally, the development of new treatment methods for the diseases we are targeting could render our product candidates non-competitive or obsolete.